 Did you make it your goal this year to submit your story?
-I did.
-And if you did too, you’ll want to avoid making these common pitfalls writers fall into as you try to publish your book.
+Before you start sending your story to publishers, make sure to avoid these common pitfalls writers fall into as you try to publish your book.

 4 Pitfalls Writers Fall into Trying to Get Published